-- 1. A pat search is a clothed body search.
+1. A pat search is a clothed body search.
 All prisoners are subject to mandated and random pat searches at any time.
-Removal of coats and shoes may be required. - 2.
-Strip searches are visual searches of an unclothed prisoner.
-Strip searches must always be done under circumstances a-d below and may be done under circumstances e-g below: - a.
-Upon admission to the facility, - b.
-Upon apprehension of an escape or attempted escape; - c.
-When being processed into special housing; - d.
-When suspected of possessing contraband; - e.
-Upon re-entry to the institution after leaving the secure perimeter or grounds; - f.
-At the conclusion of a contact visit, including attorney visits; - g.
-After participating in a disturbance
+Removal of coats and shoes may be required.

+- 2. Strip searches are visual searches of an unclothed prisoner.
+Strip searches must always be done under circumstances and below and may be done under circumstances e-g below: - A. Upon admission to the facility, - B. Upon apprehension of an escape or attempted escape; - C. When being processed into special housing; - D. When suspected of possessing contraband; - E. Upon re-entry to the institution after leaving the secure perimeter or grounds; - F. At the conclusion of a contact visit, including attorney visits; - G. After participating in a disturbance